brajeshwar/brajeshwar.github.io/_posts/2008/2008-01-21-apply-for-techstars-summer-2008-startup-program.md

----
-layout: post
-title: Apply for TechStars' Summer 2008 Startup Program
+# Apply for TechStars' Summer 2008 Startup Program
----

 <a href="http://www.techstars.org/">TechStars</a> is a Colorado-based initiative which aims at primarily filling in the startup funding gap, thus providing just enough capital to get your idea off the ground.
 A selected company or a team receives upto $15,000 in seed funding.
 However, it selects just the 10 best out of all the applicants.
 They had about 300 applicants last years of which only the <a href="http://www.techstars.org/companies/">creme ones</a> succeed.